Looking for an easier way to sell your ebook without dealing with a dozen platforms? Draft2Digital might be the answer.

 Draft2Digital will be using this information in all the retail shops.

-1. You also have the option to choose what tags best identify your book.
-Carefully choose these as these will help your book reach your target audience.
+- You also have the option to choose what tags best identify your book.
+Carefully select these, as they will help your book reach your target audience.

 In the details page, you'll have to upload your final manuscript.
 You'll also have to put your ebook description here.